klando/pgfincore/README.rst

   * os_page_free : the number of free page in the OS page cache
   * databit : the varbit map of the file, because of its size it is useless to output Use pgfincore('pgbench_accounts',true) to activate it.
+  * pages_dirty : if HAVE_FINCORE constant is define and the platorm provides the relevant information, like pages_mem but for dirtied pages
+  * group_dirty : if HAVE_FINCORE constant is define and the platorm provides the relevant information, like group_mem but for dirtied pages

 DEBUG
 =====